axch/rules/README.md

       `(+ 1 ,@t1 ,@t2 ,@t3))  ; build a list with a + in front
 ```
 makes it easier to see what the simplifier is actually doing, and
 therefore easier to get it right.
+Much the same thing happens with
+local optimization passes in compilers.

 The Rules software is an engine for